from __future__ import annotations

 to the remote TCP port (``dport``) of the destination machine (``dhost``, defaults

 to ``"localhost"``, which means *this remote machine*).
-The returned
+This function also

 The more conventional use case is the following::